February Manifesto: Russian unification goals

 In the 19th century Russia sought to unify its realm, especially by Russifying the frontier lands.
 In Finland, unification was hindered by the local autonomy and constitutional laws, so they would have to be either discontinued or redefined.
 There had been a common codification, meaning a unification of laws and edicts, under planning already since 1826.
 The original idea was to extend it to Finland already in 1835, but Alexander Sergeyevich Menshikov, the governor-general at the time, had stopped it.
 In the 19th century, the Russian government used a lot of resources towards the codification of laws, and a special codification department was founded in the state council.
 Finns viewed the codification very suspiciously, as they feared it would lead to unification of Finnish legislation with that of Russia.
 The Finns were especially interested in the codification of constitutional laws, as that would allow the Grand Duchy of Finland to have its own form of government and gain Russia's recognition.

 The birth of the February Manifesto was a natural result of the politics the old and patriotic Russian Slavophiles and Pan-Slavists had towards conquered lands, with their most important goal being a strong and unified Russia.
 The Russian conservatives resisted change and sought to strengthen the autocratic system.
-The Russian zapadniks, meaning politicians geared towards renovation, opposed the conservatory politics seeking to replace the old and autocratic system with a more democratic and liberal state.
+The Russian zapadniks, meaning politicians geared towards renovation, opposed the conservative politics seeking to replace the old and autocratic system with a more democratic and liberal state.
 They viewed Finland as their model, which made the conservatives want to unify Finland closer with the parent country and abolish Finland's autonomy.
-In the years after the January Uprising in Poland the Slavophiles and Pan-Slavists replaced the reformists and gained access to influential key positions.
-The Russo-Turkish War from 1877 to 1878 further increased the influence of the Pan-Slavists.
+In the years after the January Uprising in Congress Poland the Slavophiles and Pan-Slavists replaced the reformists and gained access to influential key positions.
+The Russo-Turkish War (1877–1878) further increased the influence of the Pan-Slavists.
 However, in his final years Alexander II felt it necessary to keep the enthusiasm of the Pan-Slavists down.
 Russification of the Baltic countries was made by making the Russian language the standard language of official matters.
 Next, the Pan-Slavists and Slavophiles sought to abolish Finland's special position, just as the Baltic German historian Carl Schirren had previously predicted.